William FitzEmpress: Obstruction

 In 1162, William was to marry Isabel de Warenne, Countess of Surrey, one of the great heiresses in England.
 Their prohibited degree of affinity was counted from her as widow through her deceased husband William of Blois, a double second cousin of William's.
 The men's maternal grandmothers were siblings and FitzEmpress's maternal grandfather was the sibling of Blois's paternal grandmother.
 Because of this relationship, the marriage required a dispensation from affinity; such dispensations were usually granted without difficulty.
 However Thomas Becket, Archbishop of Canterbury, refused to support the request for a dispensation and it was not granted because of that.
-(Isabel would marry William's half brother Hamelin of Anjou).
+In 1164, Isabel married William's half brother Hamelin of Anjou.

 Death

-William died suddenly shortly thereafter, it was said of a broken heart, and was buried in the Cathedral of Notre-Dame in Rouen.
+William died suddenly shortly thereafter, reputedly of a broken heart, and was buried in the Cathedral of Notre-Dame in Rouen.
 His brother Henry blamed Becket for William's death, and this might well have been the beginning of the great conflict between them.
 When Becket was murdered 29 December 1170, one of the assailants was Richard le Breton who had been a knight in William's employ.
 When Breton delivered his fatal blow he shouted, "Take that, for the love of my lord William, the king's brother!"